sp0414/Assignment2-SanketBookStore/README.md

 6:15 Add the / in  pattern: "{area:Customer}/{controller=Home}/{action=Index}/{id?}"); and some change happen, the app is run but still got the error ..

+3/12/2021

+10:00 start to solve the error : the new error: Severity	Code	Description	Project	File	Line	Suppression State Error	CS0246	The type or namespace name 'ErrorViewModel' could not be found (are you missing a using directive or an assembly reference?)
+SanketBookStore	C:\Users\W0776059\Source\Repos\Assignment2-SanketBookStore\SanketBookStore\Controllers\HomeController.cs	34	Active

+10:20  still stuck in the same error..

+10:30 ask friend to help to solve the error but unfortunately he couldn't solve the error..

+10:50 Search on the google to solve it but still have face same error..

+error.... error....error......  stop working....

+4/12/2021

+11:00 today start to solve the error. hopefully not get any error..

+11:10 it's my bad again face the same error which i got in the